CommerceBlock (CBT) Trading 124.2% Higher Over Last Week

-CommerceBlock (CURRENCY:CBT) traded down 47.5% against the dollar during the 1 day period ending at 13:00 PM Eastern on May 30th.
-One CommerceBlock coin can currently be purchased for approximately $0.0153 or 0.00000064 BTC on exchanges.
-CommerceBlock has a market capitalization of $2.67 million and approximately $3,043.00 worth of CommerceBlock was traded on exchanges in the last day.
-In the last week, CommerceBlock has traded 124.2% higher against the dollar.
+CommerceBlock (CURRENCY:CBT) traded down 47.5% against the US dollar during the twenty-four hour period ending at 12:00 PM Eastern on June 5th.
+Over the last week, CommerceBlock has traded 124.2% higher against the US dollar.
+CommerceBlock has a market cap of $2.67 million and $3,043.00 worth of CommerceBlock was traded on exchanges in the last day.
+One CommerceBlock coin can currently be purchased for about $0.0153 or 0.00000064 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.